ArkEcosystemArchive/docs-legacy/docs/api/graphql/README.md

 ## GraphiQL

 Ark Core is bundled with GraphiQL; an IDE made specifically to explore GraphQL endpoints against live data.
-At this moment there is no public GraphQL endpoint accessible.
+You can tinker using the public [GraphiQL](https://api.ark.io:8443/graphql) endpoint hosted by the Ark team.